Modernism: 1900 to Present

 Location: The Tate Modern Gallery (Bankside), London, UK.

-The area of social sciences and psychology grew out of the Industrial Age.
+The area of social sciences and psychology grew out of the Industrial Age, which is important to note.
 Theories on Marxism, Socialism/Communism, Fascism, Nietzsche’s ‘Superman’, and Freud’s study of the subconscious simultaneously liberated and imprisoned humanity.
-Society had become enslaved to Capitalism and the status quo as the lines of varying social classes delineated itself.
-Communities were no longer unified and defined by a singular belief, like early Renaissance Florence, for example.
-Modern society is now identified as individual faces, individual thoughts and individual voices.
-Society and its people had become desensitized by the aftermath of the capitalism and wars; Violence constantly perpetuated by the media and all its social outlets; A constant reminder of poverty that is still prevalent in an apparently modern-day, advanced and globalised world we live in.
-Where the rich continue to get richer and the poor, poorer.
-Today, we are experiencing the extinction of the middle class proletariats who had risen in influence from the Industrial Age.
+Society had become enslaved to Capitalism, systems, and the status quo as the lines of varying social classes began to delineate itself.
+Communities were no longer unified and defined by a singular belief, like Ancient Greece or early Renaissance Florence, for example.
+Modern society identified as individual faces, individual thoughts, and individual voices.
+Society and its people had become disillusioned and desensitized by the aftermath of the capitalism on wars.
+Violence and poverty is constantly perpetuated by the media and all its technological social outlets.
+As a result of this period, the rich continue to get richer and the poor, poorer.
+Today, we are experiencing the extinction of the middle class proletariats who had once risen in influence from the Industrial Age.

-In our throw-away, fast-everything, consumer-driven, materialistic society, it is no wonder that the deep and dark void found in modern-day lives has become like a cancerous tumor, wreaking havoc to everything in its environment only to eventually destroy itself.
+In our throw-away, fast-everything, consumer-driven, materialistic society, it is no wonder that the deep and dark void found in modern-day lives has become like a cancerous tumor, wreaking havoc to everything and everyone in its environment only to eventually destroy itself.
 Despite having access to everything and more, the need for more stimulation and instant gratification becomes harder to satiate.
 Fortunately, cancer is a curable dis-ease.
+How?
+By starving the cancer of the misinformation fed by the media, stress and issues of society.

-So as modern day artists poke, challenge, stab, steal, shine light, burn, aggrandize, exaggerate, demoralize, moralize … in an effort to uncover truths, they are all lead to the same conclusion that love is the answer.
+So as modern day artists poke, challenge, stab, steal, shine light on, burn, aggrandize, exaggerate, demoralize, moralize … in an effort to uncover truths, they are, for the most part, lead to the same conclusion that light and love is the answer.
 All of these artistic pluralisms are merely an effort to identify and heal the pain as a precursor to then capturing the essence of life, which is love that is either elusive or abundant.
 It is all a matter of perspective.
+Darkness is merely the absence of light.

 We have freedom.